symfony/symfony-docs/frontend/asset_mapper.rst

 * :ref:`Importmaps <importmaps-javascript>`: A native browser feature that makes it easier to use the JavaScript ``import`` statement (e.g. ``import { Modal } from 'bootstrap'``) without a build system.
-It's supported in all browsers (thanks to a shim) and is part of the `HTML standard <https://html.spec.whatwg.org/multipage/webappapis.html#import-maps>`_.
+It's widely supported in all browsers (a polyfill covers the rare exceptions) as it's part of the `HTML standard <https://html.spec.whatwg.org/multipage/webappapis.html#import-maps>`_.

 Installation
 ------------